 “Good evening,” he said, pressing something cold and hard against her chest.

 She looked up to see that he wore the crow’s head mask.
-She stared daggers at him, but allowed him to lead her from the revolving dance floor.
-He ushered her, without a word, into an unoccupied corner of the room, where he pushed her roughly against the wall so that she was hidden from prying eyes by his tall frame.
+She stared at him, but allowed him to lead her from the revolving dance floor.
+He ushered her into an unoccupied corner of the room, where he pushed her roughly against the wall so that she was hidden from prying eyes by his tall frame.

 “Don’t move,” he instructed.
 She saw now that it was a gun that he’d pressed against her body, and though she could be quick to draw her weapon, she was not that quick, and his grip was strong.
 She had to assume that he did not want to shoot her in front of this large group of witnesses, so at least she had that advantage.
 “Now slowly, hand it over.”

 “What?” she said, genuinely confused.
-She’d assumed he was just going to try to kill her.
+She’d assumed he was just going to kill her.
 She hadn’t anticipated him making other demands.

 He cocked his weapon.